Garden Potato Salad

 - 2 celery ribs, sliced

 - 6 radishes, sliced

 - 3 large eggs, beaten

 - 1/2 teaspoon salt

 - In a large bowl, combine potatoes, eggs, celery, green onions, radishes, salt and pepper; set aside.
 For dressing, combine eggs, vinegar, sugar, dry mustard and salt in a saucepan.
 Cook and stir over medium heat until thickened.
 Cool.
-Stir in mayonnaise; mix well.
+Stir in Miracle Whip; mix well.
 Pour over potato mixture; toss to coat.
 Refrigerate for several hours.
-Yield: 8 servings.